 Do you want to know more about the leads that are calling your business?
-Phone number click tracking with GTM can make your marketing campaign more comprehensive.
-And it is quick and easy to implement.
+If so, are you tracking users who click your phone number on your website?

 Here’s an overview of what we’ll cover:

-- Creating a Google Ads Tag for Phone Number Click Conversion Tracking
+- Creating a Google Ads Tag for phone call click conversion tracking

-How is the Phone Number Marked Up in HTML?
+How are Phone Numbers Marked Up in HTML?

-The special thing about this phone number is that it has the extension tel in the front with a colon.
-This extension indicates to the browser that what follows is a phone number and it can be opened in the phone app.
+One unique thing about phone numbers is that they have the extension tel in the front with a colon.
+It is this extension that tells the browser that the link is to a phone number.

 So if you have the same markup on your page, how would you track this with the help of Google Tag Manager?